tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 * Key Agreement:  Key Agreement schemes are used to establish a shared cryptographic key for secure communication.
 They are one of the mechanisms that can replaced by PQC as this is based on public key cryptography and is therefore vulnerable to the Shor's algorithm.
 An CRQC can find the prime factors of the large public key which can used to derive the private key.

 * Digital Signatures: Digital Signature schemes are used to authenticate the identity of a sender, detect unauthorised modifications to data and underpin trust in a system.
 Signatures, similar to KEMs also depend on public-private key pair and hence a break in public key cryptography will also affect traditional digital signatures, hence the importance of developing post quantum digital signatures.

+# Invariants of Post-Quantum Cryptography

+ In the context of PQC, symmetric-key cryptographic algorithms are generally not directly impacted by quantum computing advancements.
+Symmetric-key cryptography, such as block ciphers (e.g., AES) and hash functions (e.g., HMAC-SHA2), rely on secret keys shared between the sender and receiver.
+HMAC is a specific construction that utilizes a cryptographic hash function (such as SHA-2) and a secret key shared between the sender and receiver to produce a message authentication code.
+Quantum computers, in theory, do not offer substantial advantages in breaking symmetric-key algorithms compared to classical computers (see {{symmetric}} for more details).

 # NIST PQC Algorithms